GeorgeFischhof/python_learning_material/00_Install_Python_environment/README.md

    URL: https://www.jetbrains.com/pycharm/download/?section=windows
    During the installation, there is a checkbox "Add bin folder to the path", **check it in** <br/>
    it will be good for example to call the diff form command line
-2. After install select "Open" and select the folder where you have the Python learning stuff (the content of the repo)
+2. After install select "Open" and select the `00_Install_Python_environment/Python_learning` folder
+   Note: add your files into `src` folder (that is a usually used folder for source code)